A Beginner's Guide to Power Tools

 - US: 120/240 V domestic, 120V for site power tools

 120/110 V tools have a lesser risk of causing injury/death because of the lower voltage.
 In general, these are mandatory on construction sites because of the increased risk of tools getting wet or power cords being damaged, but they can also be used in the home.
 120/110 V tools can be powered by generators, or alternatively transformers are available to step down the voltage from 240/230 to 120/110 volts.
-These step down transformers also isolate the 120/110 volt supply from the mains and the secondary windings of portable transformers is earthed (grounded).
+These step down transformers also isolate the 120/110 volt supply from the mains and the centre tap of secondary windings of portable transformers is earthed (grounded).
 This gives a 55 V - 0 - 55 V output from the supply connector, with both live and neutral (in a sense both outputs are live/hot) only at 55 V wrt earth/ground.
 This reduces the risk of shock if for instance contact is made with a damaged power cord.

 Using Power Tools Safely

 - Make sure power cords and extension leads are undamaged.
 DON'T tape up leads, replace them instead!

 - For added safety, use a plugin GFCI (RCD) adapter between the power plug and socket outlet.
 (You can use this with the plug of an extension lead if powering several tools).

 - Light your work area adequately so that you can see flexes and don't cut through them.
 Position flexes to lessen the likelihood of this happening.

 - Only change bits and blades or make adjustments with the tool disconnected from the socket outlet or the battery removed.

 - Wear adequate PPE.